 Ignition interlock devices (IIDs) are the most effective method for preventing drunk driving.
 Mothers Against Drunk Driving reports that IIDs have prevented more than 3 million attempts to start a vehicle while a person was intoxicated.
 And the California Department of Motor Vehicles reports a 74 percent reduction in repeat driving offenses when an IID is installed in a vehicle.

 Plan Ahead for a Safe Way Home

-Understanding how your body processes alcohol and how many drinks will impact your BAC helps make safer choices about driving after drinking..
+Understanding how your body processes alcohol and how many drinks will take you over the legal BAC limit helps make safer choices about driving after drinking.

 However, you can be even safer by staying sober so you’re the safe driver, or sharing designated driving duties on a rotating basis.
 If you’re concerned, you can also consider arranging for a safe ride home with a friend, taxi or rideshare service, or public transportation after a night of drinking.
 If you avoid driving after drinking you have the best chance of staying safe on the road.

 Want more information about Intoxalock ignition devices?
 A state specialist can help determine the specific guidelines for your area.
-Call them at (833) 623-0200.
+Call them at 833-623-0200 for help.